OpenMDAO/POEMs/POEM_057.md

 ```

 You can also provide an `apply_linear` function that will compute a jacobian vector product in
 fwd mode or a vector jacobian product in rev mode.
+This will allow derivatives to be computed
+without allocating space for the full jacobian.
 For example:

 ```python